gonsalgealmeidaTeach/gonsalgealmeidaTeach.github.io/README.md

-# GonsalgeAlmeida: Statistician • Financial Modeler • Data Scientist • Educator
+# Gonsalge Almeida: Statistician • Financial Modeler • Data Scientist • Educator

 This repository contains the backend for my professional website, which you can visit [here](https://gonsalgealmeidaTeach.github.io/).